-The storage position for the bed extender is at the front of the truck bed which maximizes the bed cargo area when not in use.
-To install the bed extender into the storage position, perform the following:
+The storage position for the bed divider is at the front of the truck bed which maximizes the bed cargo area when not in use.

+To install the bed divider into the storage position, perform the following:

-1. Make sure the center handle is unlocked using the vehicle key and rotate the center handle vertically to release the extender side gates.
+Make sure the center handle is unlocked using the vehicle key and rotate the center handle vertically to release the divider side gates.